mstksg/backprop/renders/backprop-neural-test.md

         t = constVar targ
 ```

-The result is the gradient of the input tuple’s components, with respect
+The result is the gradient of the input tuple's components, with respect
 to the `Double` result of `opError` (the squared error).
 We can then use
 this gradient to do gradient descent.

 With Parameter Containers
 =========================

-This method doesn’t quite scale, because we might want to make networks
+This method doesn't quite scale, because we might want to make networks
 with multiple layers and parameterize networks by layers.
-Let’s make
+Let's make
 some basic container data types to help us organize our types, including
 a recursive `Network` type that lets us chain multiple layers.